vincentdchan/quill-next/README.md

 <hr/>

-**Quill Next** is a modern rich text editor built on the foundation of [Quill](https://quilljs.com/) by [Jason Chen](https://twitter.com/jhchen) and [Byron Milligan](https://twitter.com/byronmilligan).
+**Quill Next** is a modern rich text editor built on the foundation of [Quill](https://quilljs.com/).
 This fork is currently a personal project, aiming to keep Quill thriving and evolving.

 Project Goals
 -------------